 CM Credit Management Contractor

 Insurance Provider: (The CHC is required to coordinate for insurance through the APA California Director of Administration to ensure that the conference has the appropriate insurance coverage.
-The Director of Administration will then contact the insurance provider.)
+The Accounting Management Contractor will then contact the insurance provider.)

 APA California Chapter Attorney (for all conference contracts)

 APA California reserves the right to change Conference Consultants at any time.
 All contracts with the Consultants will be approved by the Board and signed by the APA California Chapter President and the APA California attorney as to form.
-All consultants will report to the VP Conferences for their conference-related responsibilities.
+All consultants will report to the VP Conferences for their conference-related responsibilities, however the goal is for all consultants to assist the CHC in carrying out their tasks; thus, the consultants will work directly with the CHC and the subcommittees, keeping the VP Conferences informed.
 A list of the current consultants, including Scopes of Work and contact information, can be found in Appendices C and D.

 CONFERENCE Contract Review by APA CALIFORNIA Attorney